-This policy and information complies with the statutory requirements laid out in the Special Educational Needs and Disability (SEND) Code of Practice (July 2014) and the following legislation:
+This policy and information complies with the statutory requirements laid out in the Special Educational Needs and Disability (SEND) Code of Practice (April 2015) and the following legislation, including, but not limited to:

-- Part 3 of the Children and Families Act 2014, which sets out schools' responsibilities for pupils with SEN and disabilities - The Special Educational Needs and Disability Regulations 2014, which set out schools' responsibilities for education, health and care (EHC) plans, SEN coordinators (SENCOs) and the SEN information report
+- Part 3 of the Children and Families Act 2014, which sets out schools' responsibilities for pupils with SEN and disabilities - The Special Educational Needs and Disability Regulations 2014, which set out schools' responsibilities for education, health and care (EHC) plans, SEND coordinators (SENCOs) and the SEND information report

-It also references to the following guidance and documents:
+It also references to the following statutory and non-statutory related guidance and documents, including but not limited to:

-- Equality Act 2010: advice for schools DfE Feb 2013 - SEND Code of Practice 0-25 (July 2014) - Schools SEN Information Report Regulations (2014) - Statutory Guidance on Supporting students at school with medical conditions April 2014
+- Equality Act 2010: advice for schools DfE Feb 2013 - SEND Code of Practice 0-25 (April 2015)

+- Schools SEN Information Report Regulations (2014)

+- Children's Act 1989

+- Heath and Social Care Act 2012

+- Mental Capacity Act 2005.

+- Statutory Guidance on Supporting students at school with medical conditions April 2014

+- Supporting Children with Medical Conditions.

+- Keeping Children Safe in Education

+- Working Together to Safeguard Children

 - Safeguarding Policy

 - Accessibility Plan

 - Teachers Standards 2012

-This Policy was created by the school's SENCO in liaison with SLT in order to coordinate and secure Special Educational Need provision called for by the Child and Young Person's SEND.
+This Policy was created by the school SENCO in liaison with SLT in order to coordinate and secure Special Educational Need provision called for by the Child and Young Person's SEND.

-The Head of School and the Local Academy Committee have delegated the responsibility for the on-going implementation of this SEND Policy, in the boys school by Lisa Tompkins SENCO and at the Girls school by Emma Smith, Assistant Head
+The Head of School and the Local Academy Committee have delegated the responsibility for the on-going implementation of this SEND Policy to Vicky Colley, school SENCO.